hoangmanhkhiem/Virus_LangC/README.md

 ## Uses

 **Note** : When victim start file and now, that computer is very running normal.
-But it's was malware attacked.
+But it's was attacked.

 Now, I will open host computer and connect activity malware.